 - ▲ Approximately 14% of the Region's population lives within a Category 1, 2, or 3 Hurricane inundation zone.
-These areas often overlap with the FEMA 100-Year Flood Zone and are also in danger of damage from other flood events.
-The shoreline areas in Old Saybrook, Westbrook, and Clinton are in particular danger during a hurricane.33 - ✓ There are approximately 1,050 acres of impervious surfaces located within the Category 1, 2, or 3 Hurricane Zone, this is approximately 10% of the total area (in acres) of the Category 1, 2, or 3 Hurricane Zone.
-Impervious surfaces impede the absorption of stormwater into the ground and can worsen flooding.30
+These areas often overlap with the FEMA 100year Flood Zone and are also in danger of damage from other flood events.
+The shoreline areas in Old Saybrook, Westbrook, and Clinton are in particular danger during a hurricane.33 - ✓ There are approximately 1,050 acres of impervious surfaces located within the Category 1, 2, or 3 Hurricane Zone, this is approximately 10% of the total area (in acres) of the Category 1, 2, or 3 Hurricane Zone.30

-FEMA Flood Zones 47
+FEMA Flood Zones